Thinking like a physician to explain Life's Molecules

 How does being a clinician and chemistry fit together?
 It is similar to other professions that work closely together; for example, architects and engineers.
 To be a better physician, I had to understand how drugs worked at the molecular level.
 I also started to question whether things made sense.

 From clinical work to chemistry

 My lifelong interest has been in the chemistry of living cells.
 By training, I am a physician, and at heart, I remain a clinician.
-For me, it will be worth all the time and effort that has gone into producing this work, if the ideas create new ways of approaching disease.
+For me, producing this work on living atoms and molecules will be worth all the time and effort, if the ideas create new ways of approaching disease.

 There are unanswered questions!

 My goal is to bring together research that explores living and inert molecules.